 The final hole runs alongside the river, with the green on the other side, contained within a beautiful flower garden on the manor grounds.
 As we left the course, I couldn't believe just how lucky I was to play such a stately, imaginative, challenging, and most of all FUN round of golf.

 While the weather might be slightly cooler in December, January, February, and March, the reduced green fees will surely warm your heart.
 9 holes is 45 Euro, while 18 holes is 80 Euro.
 In the peak of summer, prices do increase significantly, rising up to 125 Euros.
 Still, this is more reasonable than many other Irish golf courses, where prices can reach upwards of 200 Euros.

-Throughout the year, there are package specials combing accommodations at Adare Manor with golf and other activities which might present future savings opportunities.
+Throughout the year, there are Irish golf packages combing accommodations at Adare Manor with golf and other activities which might present future savings opportunities.
+If you're searching for five star hotels in Ireland, know that this is our favourite of the lot!
 Even if you are not staying at the Manor, be sure to give yourself some extra time to tour the lovely grounds and gardens.

 A beautiful and very filling afternoon tea is offered in the Manor for 27.50 Euros and is the perfect way to warm up and refresh after a brisk morning on the course.
 The service is impeccable, and you get treated like a king – in your own castle!
 For heartier (and more economical fare), the Carriage House clubhouse offers sandwiches for around 10 Euros and hot meals like Irish beef pie for 17 Euros.